 Flea eggs and pupae are extremely tough and resistant to the effects of insecticides.
-To remove these, as well as remove dead fleas, your pet's bedding should be washed in hot water or replaced.

-Regular and thorough vacuuming of your carpets, floors, and soft furnishings can remove a large number of flea eggs, larvae, and pupae.
+To remove the eggs along with the dead fleas, your pet's bedding should be washed in hot water or replaced.
+Regular and thorough vacuuming of your carpets, floors, and soft furnishings can remove numerous flea eggs, larvae, and pupae.
 You will need to throw away the vacuum bag to prevent eggs and larvae from developing inside the vacuum cleaner.
-Vacuuming prior to the application of a spray to the house is recommended because the vibrations will encourage newly developed fleas to emerge from pupae, which will then be killed by the insecticide.
+Vacuuming prior to using a spray for the house is helpful because the vibrations will encourage newly developed fleas to emerge from pupae, which will then be killed by the insecticide.